Network Computer

 The Network Computer (or NC) was a diskless desktop computer device made by Oracle Corporation from about 1996 to 2000.
-The devices were designed and manufactured by an alliance, which included Sun Microsystems, IBM, and others.
+The devices were designed and manufactured by an alliance, which included Sun Microsystems (acquired by Oracle in 2010), IBM, and others.
 The devices were designed with minimum specifications, based on the Network Computer Reference Profile.
 The brand was also employed as a marketing term to try to popularize this design of computer within enterprise and among consumers.

 The NC brand was mainly intended to inspire a range of desktop computers from various suppliers that, by virtue of their diskless design and use of inexpensive components and software, were cheaper and easier to manage than standard fat client desktops.
 However, due to the commoditization of standard desktop components, and due to the increasing availability and popularity of various software options for using full desktops as diskless nodes, thin clients, and hybrid clients, the Network Computer brand never achieved the popularity hoped for by Oracle and was eventually mothballed.

 The term "network computer" is now used for any diskless desktop computer or a thin client.